Aritter33/Eportfolio/readme.md

 ## Conclusion
 In this project, I successfully installed and used Snort as a network intrusion detection system.
 By applying and modifying Snort rules, I was able to detect and log suspicious activity, specifically a SYN flood attack simulated using Kali Linux.
-This demonstrated Snort’s ability to monitor, identify, and respond to network-based threats, which is essential for protecting network infrastructure from malicious attacks.
+This demonstrated Snort’s ability to monitor, identify, and respond to network-based threats, which is essential for protecting network infrastructure from malicious attacks